denisrosset/qdimsum/docs/README.md

 Each of these methods offers a different degree of symmetrization which may be more or less relevant depending on the specific problem of interest.
 In particular, due to a temporary limitation of our code, `irreps` and `blocks` require all the irreducible representations appearing to be of real type.

+Note: we allow permutations to flip the sign of the operator.
+For that, just flip the sign of the integer in the image (see [I3322.m](https://github.com/denisrosset/qdimsum/blob/master/I3322c.m) for an example).

 Controlling monomials: families of operators
 --------------------------------------------